 Health effects depend on a number of factors, including the amount of exposure to a nerve agent.
 Those with mild-to-moderate nerve agent exposure usually recover completely.
 Learn more about nerve agents and symptoms of exposure.

 Gulf War Veterans may be eligible for a variety of VA benefits, including:

 Learn more about benefits related to Gulf War service.

-VA continues to monitor Gulf War Veterans’ health issues and conduct research.
-Below are reports on past research on chemical and biological weapons and Gulf War Veterans.
+VA continues to monitor Gulf War Veterans' health issues and conduct research.
+Past research on chemical and biological weapons and Gulf War Veterans includes:

 Download free viewer and reader software to view PDF, video and other file formats.